 This did not stop European encroachment on traditional Cherokee lands, leading some Cherokee to head out west, establishing settlements across the Mississippi by 1800.
-Eventually, the large numbers of Cherokee out west led to the establishment of a Cherokee Reservation in Arkansas.
-Again, by 1820, this land was coveted by white settlers, forcing the Cherokee to resettle in what is now Oklahoma.
+Eventually, the large numbers of Cherokee in the west led to the establishment of a Cherokee Reservation in Arkansas.
+By 1820, this land also was coveted by white settlers, forcing the Cherokee to resettle in what is now Oklahoma.
 The descendants of those who stayed behind in Arkansas are still trying to get federal recognition as an ‘official’ Cherokee tribe.

 In the 1830s, a gold rush in Georgia sounded the death-knell for the shrinking Cherokee areas in what is now the south-eastern US.
 They were forcibly removed west, despite a Supreme Court ruling in their favour.
 These forced marches became known as the ‘Trail of Tears’.
 Many perished on the road, and not being able to give these dead their traditional burial, the singing of ‘Amazing Grace’ had to suffice.
 This song has been considered the Cherokee National Anthem ever since.